 - Notes & Instructions (example: In lieu of flowers, have everyone donate to this cause)

 Would you like a tree planted in your name?
 An annual bike-a-thon?
 Your name on a brick in front of your favorite team’s stadium?
-Let your family know what you’d like.
+Wll then, let your family know!